fontforge/designwithfontforge.com/en-US/Font_Info_&_Metadata.md

 This [Family Naming Google Docs Spreadsheet](https://docs.google.com/spreadsheets/d/1ckHigO7kRxbm9ZGVQwJ6QJG_HjV_l_IRWJ_xeWnTSBg/edit#gid=0) is based on information shared by Polish font expert Adam Twardoch and discussed in the [Fontlab forum](http://forum.fontlab.com/index.php?topic=313.0).
 It supercedes the [OpenType specification example](https://www.microsoft.com/typography/otspec/namesmp.htm).

-Also:

-* Remove all NAME table keys with PID=1 - those are for MacOS 9 and earlier, and thus over 10 years behind us; and
-* Remove NAME table id 18 if present, it is only needed for MacOS 9 too